valuevalk/audits/README.md

 An early solo review shows you exactly where to focus next for properly securing your project, so you **never overspend money** on audits.

 Let's talk.
-DM me anytime, to discuss anything Web3 Security.
+DM me anytime to discuss anything Web3 Security.
 - **Telegram:** [@valkvalue](https://t.me/valkvalue)
 - **X (Twitter):** [@valuevalk](https://x.com/valuevalk)